gayatrig19/the-unplugged-club/README.md

 - The benefit of the page is that customer gets a clear instructions with the link to go back to home page.
 Here, user won't need to use the browser's back button and can navigate through website without leaving it.

 ![404_page](assets/images/readme/error404.png)

+### Features left to implement
+- Contact form processing: Currently , on submission of the Contact form, the data goes to the form dump, so the input is not being processed or stored.
+With the knowledge of SQL and Python, the input could be stored, processed and analysed and used to provide the user with a personalised user-experience.
+- Events Details: Currently, the website does not have any events page where user can find events taking place around for activities whilst on the journey.
+This can help user get more socialised offline with friends and families.

+## Testing

+### Responsiveness
+- The site is designed to be flexible, fluid and responsive on all screen sizes.
+- Website has been checked for responsiveness through Chrome Development tools.
+In order to do this, the following steps have been taken:
+  1. Open the browser
+  2. Navigate to The UNPLUGGED CLUB website <https://gayatrig19.github.io/the-unplugged-club/>
+  3. Right click anywhere on the page and got to "Inspect" to open Development Tools.
+  4. click on drop down menu: "Dimensions: Responsive" and choose "Responsive"
+  5. Drag the side of the screen and change screen size, making sure the website looks good from 320px and up.
+Here, make sure there is consistency in design of the website on every screen size from small(mobile devices) to larger(desktop) and no scorll bar is showing for layout of site.

+   - Expected Result: Each page is responsive and user friendly when viewing the website on small and large screens.The pages have no design or accessibility issue in any of the screen sizes form 320px and up.
+   - Actual Result: After using media queries and flexbox to home page and unplug here page, website is responsive with no scroll bar showing, the content is accessible to user to read and the images are not appearing stretched.
+Website is user friendly on small to large screen sizes.

+  - The following devices are used to check responsivess:
+        - Iphone 12
+        - Samsung Galaxy S20 FE 5G
+        - One Plus Nord CE
+        - Apple Ipad Pro 12.9
+        - Microsoft Surface Pro
+        - Moto G5

+### Accessibility

+- Each page is checked with the help of WAVE Accessibility tool (<https://wave.webaim.org/>)
+- Each page passes accessibility test with no error for:
+     - contrast
+     - aria- labels for users who use screen-readers
+     - alternative text as a function for screen readers or in events if the images don't load
+     - structural elements- for users of assistive technology as well as visual and semantic meaning
+     - language of document for c=screen readers